 Whilst using emojis can be fun and effective in small doses, don’t overload your messages with them.
 Not only will it look worse, they can make your adverts look like spam and can lead to them not shown.
 Using too many can also be annoying to customers and can harm your brand image.

 Emojis can be used to help brands appear more human which is increasingly important as we move more to an online world. they are fun, relatable and can provide a more humourous side, when used appropriately.

 If you do decide to use emojis, we urge you to consider how they fit into your branding as much as you would for choosing the right words.
 Emojis need to reflect your brand identity, be appropriate and used appropriately.
-Of course, if you don’t want the hassle of making these decisions yourself, DBS Digital provides a dedicated social media management service that will elevate your brand.

 Sign up to our newsletter